coolcarly/coolcarly.github.io/docs/life/cooking/sourdough/sourdough-starter.md

 - I chose rye flour as the starting flour because it is meant to have a higher level of good bacteria and enzymes to aid in healthy fermentation.
 - Some say that you should use bottled water for the initial week (because chlorine is present in tap water, which kills all bacteria).
 I filled a drink bottle with tap water and left it overnight.
 By doing this, the chlorine dissapates from the water.
 You could also use boiled water (cooled down of course).
 - The ideal environment is 24–28 °C. As it is winter, sometimes I used warmer water (30°C) and wrapped it in a towel to warm it up.
 - While the starter is on the bench at room temperature, you need to cover it with a breathable lid: such as paper towel and rubber band.
 Once you place it in the fridge (because you are not using it frequently), you can put a lid on (but very loosely).
 This is because the microorganisms in the starter are constantly converting the carbohydrates/sugars in the flour to carbon dioxide.
 If you do not let the gas out, then there will be a build up of pressure in the gar, leading to an explosion.
+- The amount of water and flour you feed with doesn't matter.
+General rule of thumb: in the first week, you should be feeding roughly 1:1 sourdough starter: flour.
+Once the yeast has established itself, you can feed it more.
+The amount you feed will depend on how quickly you want to cook with it and how much starter you need for a recipe.
+By feeding less, the starter will be ready quicker.
+You should aim for a pancake batter - thick but not too thick.
+If you add too much water.
+Don't worry about it!
+Correct it the next day.

 Here I have listed the method that I used to create my sourdough starter.
 For the first month of life, I fed (and plan to feed) it everyday.
 This post therefore covers the first month with references to things I've baked with it (where appropriate).